-Several years ago, FAMA and other aquarium periodicals brought the refugium to our attention.
-It resulted in a flurry of "how-to's" and "why for's" that occupied many pages in many magazines and continues to be the subject of new inquiries.
-So, from a non-scientific and hobbyist's perspective, let's talk refugium!
+In the past, the now defunct Freshwater and Marine Aquarium Magazine (FAMA) and other aquarium periodicals referenced the idea of a refugium as part of a saltwater aquarium.
+It resulted in a flurry of "how-to" and "why for" articles that occupied many pages in aquarium magazines and continues to be the subject of new inquiries.

 Essentially, a refugium is nothing more than a refuge from predation.
-Sessile inverts and other delicate species need a place to call their own and the advent of the refugium was just the ticket!
-Isolated but connected to the main display tank (see diagram above), the refugium allows for common water filtration while at the same time keeping more aggressive fish from impacting it.
+Sessile invertebrates, such as corals and anemones, and other delicate species need a place to call their own, and the advent of the refugium was just the ticket.
+Isolated but connected to the main display tank (see diagram), the refugium allows for common water filtration while at the same time keeping more aggressive fish from impacting the delicate creatures.

 What follows is a diagram showing a simplified refugium setup.
 Notice how the water is delivered to the unit and how it drains back into the display tank and/or sump.
-I'll take this opportunity to point out that a true refugium is NOT a reverse photosynthesis device—those are another animal altogether!
-The true refugium is meant to be SEEN, as is the main show tank.
+Notice that a true refugium is not a reverse photosynthesis device—those are another animal altogether.
+The true refugium is meant to be seen, as is the main show tank.
 Reverse photosynthesis arrangements are meant to be installed in a sump beneath the display tank and are a means of primary biological filtration.
 This is not so of the refugium.

-The focus here is to provide a "quiet" zone for Seahorses, Peppermint Shrimps, Copepods & Amphipods and other denizens that would otherwise not last long at all in a community tank.
-While benefiting from the improved water quality that most reef systems provide, this isolation allows for spawning in our shrimps or other animals, as well as providing a nice sand bed for beneficial worms and other sifters.
+The focus here is to provide a "quiet" zone for seahorses, peppermint shrimps, copepods and amphipods, and other denizens that would otherwise not last long at all in a community aquarium.
+While benefiting from the improved water quality that most reef systems provide, this isolation allows for spawning of shrimps or other animals, as well as providing a nice sand bed for beneficial worms and other sifters.

 Plumbing the Refugium

 Time to make a point: The water entering the refugium should come from below the main tank's water surface—not from the overflow—if so equipped.
 Why?
 Surface water is skimmed from the main tank into the overflow.
 This surface water is laden with oils and other dissolved organics.
 Why would you want to dump this into your refugium?
-Better to place a small powerhead inside and just below the water surface of the display tank to provide oxygenated H²O.
+It's better to place a small powerhead inside and just below the water surface of the display tank to provide oxygenated water into the refugium.
 Better yet is to tap off the return line from your protein skimmer.
-Highly stripped and highly oxygenated water from the skimmer provides as near ideal water as we can expect.
+Highly stripped and highly oxygenated water from the skimmer provides as near ideal water as you can expect.

-We have established what a refugium is and how it should be connected to the balance of your existing system.
-We have seen why it's important to consider the right plumbing and to plan accordingly.
-Now let's discuss what to place inside, preparatory to introducing our animal load.
+Now you know what a refugium is and how it should be connected to the balance of your existing system.
+You've seen why it's important to consider the right plumbing and to plan accordingly.
+Now learn what to place inside, preparatory to introducing your animals.

-Live sand and rock: I favor live sand and some live rock work.
+Consider using live sand and some live rock.
 Since primary filtration is not an issue, the aesthetics of your creation take priority.
-I would recommend a sand bed at least 1-1/2 inches deep, 2 inches being better.
-Ten gallon aquariums aren't all that deep, so you will have to judge the sand thing for yourself.
-My idea when erecting my first refugium was to establish an area for natural denitrification.
+It's recommended to use a sand bed at least 1 1/2 inches deep, two inches being better.
+Ten-gallon aquariums are only 12 inches deep so you will have to judge the sand volume for yourself.
+Think about establishing an area for natural denitrification.
 This aids both tanks being linked to a common water source and a deeper sand bed makes this possible.
-I used live aragonite sand, however, there are many sources for sand, as well as live rock.
-The few pieces of rock rubble that I used came from my main tank—plenty to go around.
-Once again, if using the main tank's filtration, biological considerations are not necessary.
+You can use live aragonite sand; however, there are many sources for sand as well as live rock.
+Place a few pieces of rock rubble from your main tank into the refugium.
+Once again, if you're using the main tank's filtration, biological considerations are not necessary.